andyyu2004/sumaria/deliverables/d3/README.final.md

   * View events the current user is registered by day, week, month.
   * Or view a list of events the user is registered for using the agenda button.

 ## Development requirements

 * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
 * Briefly describe instructions for setting up and running the application (think a true README).

-### Prerequisite to run our app:
+### Prerequisite to run our app

 Install node

-### Steps to run our app:
+### Steps to run our app

 1. Open the command console

 2. Start the backend by:
     * navigate to the folder /team-project-sumaria/src/
     * Type in console “npm install” to install dependencies
     * Type in console “node app.js”
     * Console should return “Listening on port ####”

 3. Start the frontend by: